trisongz/TRX40/README.md

 - NOTE: the __config.plist__ file does not contain SNs or UUIDs but place-holders that say "FILL-IN".
 You must supply these values on your own (see section A8 above for details).
 - Again, editing of __config.plist__ files should only be done with PlistEdit Pro or [ProperTree](https://github.com/corpnewt/ProperTree).
-- There is a file named config-Only-For-Storage.plist.
-This file stores data that can be copy and pasted to the main __config.plist__ file.
-For example, inside is an entry "PlatformInfo-MacPro7,1".
-With both files open, you can high- light and copy this section from the storage file to your __config.plist__ file, pasting immediately below your current
-        PlatformInfo section.
-You can then remove the original PlatformInfo, replacing it with _PlatformInfo-MacPro7,1_.
-Then rename _PlatformInfo-MacPro7,1_ as _PlatformInfo_.
-Next, provide new SNs and UUID values for this section.
-(Alternately, you can enter SNs and UUIDs into the storage portion and keep sets of SN-entered PlatformInfo sections ready for either _iMacPro1,1_ or _MacPro7,1_, switching as needed with little effort.
-(See A8 above for more details.)
-        Other items stored in this file are DevicePropertiesfor swapped or PCIe BT modules.
-These are all present for convenience; they are not required.
 - Remember, the EFI folder, containing the Boot and OC folders, goes onto the EFI partition of your boot drive.
-        Don't make the rookie mistake of placing the Boot and OC folders directly onto the EFI partition: this won't boot.
+        Don't make the mistake of placing the Boot and OC folders directly onto the EFI partition: this won't boot.
 - Finally, the EFI folder should have a structure as shown below.